deepik27/simple-toolchain-20210602121701501/README_For_SaaS.md

 # IBM IoT for Automotive (SaaS) - Fleet Management Starter Application

-The Fleet Management Starter Application for the IBM IoT for Automotive SaaS offering demonstrates how quickly you can build an app on IBM Bluemix to manage and monitor a fleet of vehicles in real time.
+The Fleet Management Starter Application for the IBM® IoT for Automotive SaaS offering demonstrates how quickly you can build an app on IBM Bluemix to manage and monitor a fleet of vehicles in real time.

 ## Overview